Relintai/pandemonium_engine_docs/usage/inputs/controllers_gamepads_joysticks.md

 enough to ignore the input caused by joystick drifting, but is low enough to not ignore actual input from the player.

-Godot features a built-in dead zone system to tackle this problem.
+Pandemonium features a built-in dead zone system to tackle this problem.
 The default value is `0.2`, but you can increase it or decrease it on a per-action basis in the Project Settings' Input Map tab.
 For `Input.get_vector()`, the deadzone can be specified, or otherwise it